agrimm/zombie-chaser/README.txt

 == FEATURES/PROBLEMS:

 * It only mutates the return values of methods.
-* It should be able to mutate class methods, and work in ruby 1.9 or Windows.
+* It works in ruby 1.9, Windows, and JRuby.

 == REQUIREMENTS:

-* None!
+* Test/Unit.
+Ruby 1.9 needs the test-unit gem, while ruby 1.8 doesn't require anything!

 == INSTALL:

+* Add gemcutter as a gem source.
-* sudo gem install agrimm-chaser
+* sudo gem install chaser

 == LICENSE: